jpeschkeSys11/openstack_workshop/01_preflight/README.md

 Leave any other field untouched and press "Next".

 Fill in the desired name for your stack (we will use the name "workstation" during this example).
-Also fill in the fiel "key_name" with the name you choose earlier for your public SSH key.
+Also fill in the field "key_name" with the name you choose earlier for your public SSH key.
 Then klick "Launch" and you are done.

 You can now navigate to "Compute" --> "Overview" and see, that a newly created VM has spawned.
 Klick on the name of the machine and copy the public ip address to be able to login there via SSH